elias-daoud/date-time/readme.md

 This repository is for the Implementation part of the bachelor's thesis "Approaching Uncertainty and Robustness in Date-Time Representation" on improving date-time handling given uncertainty and other real-world considerations such as leap second correction or precision.

 The implementation is written in Rust and uses PostgreSQL for simple storage and retrieval testing.
 It is not intended to be a complete date-time library.
 It demonstrates that the proposed model can be operationally evaluated and stored in a database, while being reliably encoded and decoded.
+It also allows the user to input data into the database using the prescribed notation.

 ## Functionality